keras-team/keras-io/guides/md/writing_quantization_compatible_layers.md

 back to floating-point.

-The base `keras.Layer` class automatically dispatches to this method when the layer is quantized.
-Your regular call() method will be used for the full-precision forward pass.
+The base `keras.Layer` class automatically dispatches to this method when the layer is quantized, without requiring you to wire it up manually.

 The INT8 path mirrors the float computation `y = x * w` but performs: